julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, May 16, 2025.
+Saturday, May 17, 2025.
 Quote of the day:

-> "Learn from the past, set vivid, detailed goals for the future, and live in the only moment of time over which you have any control: now." - Denis Waitley
+> "My goal has never been to dominate the market.
+My goal has always just been to just make a living." - Marco Arment